 FOOD:We would have local food along the way to immerse ourselves in the unique and world famous local cuisines - such as Konkani, Malvani and Goan.
-Meals provided by us would only be vegetarian, however participants can choose to upgrade to a non-vegetarian meal by paying the difference on the spot.
+Meals provided by us would be vegetarian/non-veg fixed menu.
+You can order for extra items apart from the fixed menu by paying the difference on spot.
 Sometimes during the cycling expedition we might have to serve either packed breakfast / lunch.

 MEDICAL AND FIRST AID:This cycle expedition is in a relatively remote region, where advanced, professional medical help may not be available as easily as it is in Mumbai or Pune.
 It would be the participant’s responsibility to ensure that he or she is in good health, physically and mentally both.
 It would be advisable to speak to your physician if you are unsure of your fitness levels.
 In case you have an existing medical condition or disability you must inform us before booking with us.
 If in our opinion, this cycle expedition to Mumbai to Goa is not suitable for your medical condition, we reserve the right to refuse booking.
 In case of any health problem that you might face on the trip, it would be advisable to speak to your tour leader.
 The tour leader would be equipped to give only first aid to participants.
 Any expense incurred by us for any medical emergency / for evacuation for any reason, the expenses for the same would be borne by the concerned participant.